zarf-dev/zarf/docs/4-user-guide/2-zarf-packages/3-the-zarf-init-package.md

 In most scenarios, Zarf will also deploy an internal registry using the components described below.
 However, Zarf can be configured to use an already existing registry with the `--registry-*` flags when running `zarf init` (detailed information on all `zarf init` command flags can be found in the [zarf init CLI](https://docs.zarf.dev/docs/user-guide/the-zarf-cli/cli-commands/zarf_init) section).
 This option skips the injector and seed process, and will not deploy a registry to the cluster.
 Instead, it uploads any images to the externally configured registry.

-Below are the optional components available for the init package, along with their respective component names that can be passed to `zarf init --components` to deploy them in an internal registry:
+Additionally, below are the fully-optional components available for the init package, along with their respective component names that can be passed to `zarf init --components` to deploy them in an internal registry:

 | Components   | Description                                                                                                                                                       |
 | ------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |